• +91 7821055537, +91 9982201414

 • Save progress locally (use JSON, PlayerPrefs, or LocalStorage)

-In this step, you’ll develop the foundational economic infrastructure for your game.
-Creating a robust currency system involves designing the currency’s mechanics, determining its value, and establishing how it interacts within the ecosystem.
-This ensures that your platform has a functional and sustainable economy, encouraging user engagement and long-term growth.
+In this step, you’ll establish the basic economic infrastructure for your game.
+Building a solid currency system includes designing its mechanics, setting its value, and defining how it functions within the ecosystem.
+This creates a functional and sustainable economy for your platform, promoting user engagement and long-term development.

 Step 6: Create the Upgrade System